mcellteam/mcell/libmcell/documentation/generated/classes.rst

   | Ignored by derived class Species.

 * | **compartment_name**: str = None
   | Specifies compartment name of this Complex.
   | Only one of 'orientation' and 'compartment_name' can be set.
+  | May be used only when elementary_molecules do not specify a compartment.
+  | Corresponds to BNGL specification '@COMP\:'.
   | If a 2D/surface compartment is specified, the complex must be a surface complex and
   | orientation is set to Orientation.UP.
   | If a 3D/volume compartment is specified, the complex must be a volume complex and
   | orientation is set to Orientation.NONE.
-  | Ignored by derived class Species.
+  | All compartments of surface elementary molecules must be the same.
+  | All compartments of volume elementary molecules must be from the two neighboring volume compartments.

 Methods: